Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 I have set each image as boolean because it not only

-## 15 April 2021
+## 18 April 2021
 ##### day-3

 ### Arduino-Processing handshake

 I realized that for my previous project, I was able to successfully connect Arduino to Processing but without a handshake.
 Since I

-## 16 April 2021
+## 19 April 2021
 ##### day-4

 ### Lighting up map

-## 17 April 2021
+## 20 April 2021
 ##### day-5

-## 18 April 2021
+## 21 April 2021
 ##### day-6

-## 19 April 2021
+## 22 April 2021
 ##### day-7

 I used Adobe Photoshop to make a file with transparent

-## 20 April 2021
+## 23 April 2021
 ##### day-8

 Today my goal was to fix and complete the "Drawing_Page".
+I had to figure out how to draw continuous line on the background or the image.
+With background color or an image, although the function void drawLatte() is correctly written and is executed, because the background is also continuously being drawn, the lines are not visible on the screen.

-From the experience, I found out that the previous page freezes, and you can add another page with empty background to.
+on From the experience, I found out that the previous page freezes, and you can add another page with empty background to.
 Therefore, instead of having on the same page, I made a separate page, just for drawing.
 By doing this, I could allow the brushstroke to be visible and  I ended up making separate page for

 This was th I could not